D-Sven/EDFZ-custom-scenery/README.md

 Credits:    Many thanks to D-ECHO for modelling an awesome realistic tower building and some hangar buildings!
             Thanks to D-3-m for his exellent critics and his useful suggestions!
             Thanks to d-laser for turning the poor generic taxiway structure in a gorgeous layout like in RL!
+            Thanks to Herbert Wagner (alias HerbyW) for improving the towplane action and improving the c177 for it!